sannidhyaroy/Ankaa/README.md

 - [TypeScript](https://www.typescriptlang.org)
 - [Supabase](https://supabase.com)

 **`NOTE`**: This project uses [Supabase](https://supabase.com) for [authentication](https://supabase.com/auth) and [database](https://supabase.com/database)([PostgreSQL](https://www.postgresql.org)) services.
 If you encounter issues with authentication or database-related functions, please visit [Supabase Status](https://status.supabase.com) to check if Supabase services are fully operational.
+Also, Supabase by default imposes rate-limits to 2 emails/hour, unless increased manually.
 Note that we are not affiliated with Supabase, and any outages or disruptions related to Supabase are beyond our control.

 ---